Updated: Apr 9

 Dodd Wood (1,647ft)

 You can do this straight from Endymion House; no need to drive.
-Though if you drive and park in the National Trust carpark, it will shorten the walk for anyone with small legs!
+Though if you drive and park in the Forestry Commission carpark, it will shorten the walk for anyone with small legs!
 This is a great circular walk, which isn’t too steep at any point and which you can do in under two hours, with really clear National Trust signposting.
 Also, there is a great café at the bottom: The Old Sawmill Tearoom.
 Even better, if you are lucky you can spot the incredible ospreys who nest in Dodd Wood.